 Even students who don't complete a Tennessee Transfer Pathway degree may be able to transfer credits thanks to articulation agreements between institutions.
 However, to see if and how credits will transfer, you need to know where you plan to go next.

 Check out more about education in the state and explore the best four-year colleges in Tennessee to find out where your next stop will be after community college.

 We ranked community colleges in Tennessee on factors such as affordability, program availability, and flexibility.
-Each school was scored on a 10-point scale, using the following six data points and the weights specified:
+Each school was scored on a 10-point scale, using the following six data points:

 - The percentage of students enrolled in distance education, National Center for Education Statistics, 2016

 - Cost of attendance, based on the average net price for students receiving scholarship and grant aid, and the total cost of tuition, fees, books and supplies, National Center for Education Statistics, 2016

 - Student-to-faculty ratio, National Center for Education Statistics, 2016